 Thomas Edison said, “Genius is one percent inspiration, ninety-nine percent perspiration.”
 If we consider the statement in the context of inventing things – which is how it was intended to be taken - it is absolutely true.
 Anyone can have an idea for a brilliant invention.
 Such ideas can pop into our heads very quickly, sometimes several per day.
 But what good are these “brilliant” inventions if they are never actually built?
 Thus, an invention is truly defined by 99% hard work and 1% good idea.

-While this quote really only applies narrowly to the process of inventing, it is often applied broadly to just about everything else, including the mastering of a musical instrument.
-Unfortunately, it does not apply.
+While this quote really only applies narrowly to the process of inventing, it is widely and fallaciously applied to just about everything else, including the mastering of a musical instrument.
 Those who only attribute their success to 1% genes they were born with and 99% hard work do so because of two possible reasons which are, ironically, total opposites of each other:

 - Vanity - we want to glorify ourselves as much as possible, and there is nothing self-glorifying about admitting to certain traits we were born with.
 We’d rather believe that we forged who we are from scratch.